tevinowino/learnify-web-application/README.md

 5.  **Assignment Management:**
     *   Navigates to `Manage Assignments` or creates from within a specific class view.
     *   **Create Assignment:**
-        *   Provides title, detailed description/instructions.
+        *   Provides title, detailed description/instructions (text-based).
         *   Sets a deadline (date and time).
         *   Assigns to one of their classes.
         *   Optionally links to a specific subject.
         *   Specifies allowed submission formats for students (text entry, file link, file upload).
     *   **View/Grade Submissions:**
-        *   Selects an assignment to view its details and student submissions.
+        *   Selects an assignment to view its details and student submissions in a table.
         *   Sees list of students, submission times, and content.
         *   Downloads student-submitted files (if any).
-        *   Enters marks/grades and textual feedback for each submission.
+        *   Enters marks/grades and textual feedback for each submission via a dialog.
 Saves the grade.
     *   Edits details or deletes their created assignments (with confirmation).
 6.  **Attendance Tracking:**
     *   Navigates to `Attendance` section.
-    *   Selects one of their assigned classes and a date.
+    *   Selects one of their assigned main classes and a date.
-    *   For each student in the list, marks them as "Present" or "Absent" using buttons.
+    *   For each student in the list (table format), marks them as "Present" or "Absent".
     *   Submits the attendance for the selected class and date.
 7.  **Exam Results Entry:**
     *   Navigates to `Enter Exam Results`.
-    *   Selects an active exam period, one of their assigned classes for that period, and a subject they teach to that class.
+    *   Selects an active/grading exam period, one of their assigned classes for that period, and a subject they teach to that class.
-    *   For each student in the class list, enters marks and optional remarks for the selected subject.
+    *   For each student in the class list (table format), enters marks and optional remarks for the selected subject.
     *   Saves the results.
-(This is only possible if "Exam Mode" is active school-wide).
+(This is only possible if school-wide "Exam Mode" is active and the exam period is 'active' or 'grading').
 8.  **Profile Management:**
     *   Updates personal display name, email, and password.